dpiatkowski/TrueClick.JS/README.md

 The MIT License

-Copyright (c) 2008 Tom Preston-Werner
+Copyright (c) 2013 Damian Piątkowski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation